Liberal Judaism (United Kingdom): Organisational structure

-Liberal Judaism is a national union of autonomous communities centered in England, but with a presence in other countries.
+Liberal Judaism was a national union of autonomous communities centered in England, but with a presence in other countries.
 As of 2010, 7,197 households were registered with the movement or 8.7% of synagogue-member families in Britain.
-In addition, Mumbay's Rodef Shalom Congregation (now affiliated with the WUPJ) was founded as a member of the Jewish Religious Union, Liberal Judaism's antecedent.
+In addition, Mumbai's Rodef Shalom Congregation (now affiliated with the WUPJ) was founded as a member of the Jewish Religious Union, Liberal Judaism's antecedent.
 In 2015, there were 37 fully affiliated Liberal Judaism congregations; these were all based throughout England with the exceptions of a Scottish one in Edinburgh, an Irish one in Dublin, and a Dutch one in Amsterdam.

-Ruth Seager was elected to the denomination's chairperson role in 2020.
-Rabbi Charley Baginsky and Shelley Shocolinsky-Dwyer were appointed as joint interim directors in 2020; Baginsky becomes Chief Executive Officer and Shocolinsky-Dwyer Chief Operating Officer in January 2021.
-The president of the movement is Rabbi Dr Andrew Goldstein, who was elected in July 2013 to succeed Baroness Rabbi Julia Neuberger.
-The movement is steered and informed by three bodies – the Board of National Officers, the Conference of Liberal Rabbis and Cantors, and the Council.
-The Board of National Officers handles issues of the movement's governance and strategy; The Rabbinic Conference, composed of all the Rabbis serving Liberal synagogues, meets regularly to discuss and rule on rabbinic matters, determining courses of action or principles of faith.
-Liberal rabbis receive training and are ordained by Leo Baeck College, which the movement funds together with the Reform Movement (formerly the Movement for Reform Judaism).
-The Council is made up of representatives from synagogues, allowing them to speak on matters within the organisation that may affect them.
+At the time of the merger, Rabbi Charley Baginsky was Liberal Judaism's CEO as well as the Co-Lead of Progressive Judaism.
+Karen Newman was Chair, taking over from Ruth Seager.
+The President of the movement was Rabbi Alexandra Wright, who was elected in 2022 to succeed Rabbi Dr Andrew Goldstein, himself elected in July 2013 to follow Baroness Rabbi Julia Neuberger.

+The movement was steered and informed by three bodies – the Board of National Officers, the Conference of Liberal Rabbis and Cantors, and the Council.
+The Board of National Officers handled issues of the movement's governance and strategy; The Rabbinic Conference, composed of all the Rabbis and Cantors serving Liberal synagogues, met regularly to discuss and rule on rabbinic matters, determining courses of action or principles of faith.
+Liberal rabbis received training and were ordained by Leo Baeck College, which the movement funded together with the Reform Movement (formerly the Movement for Reform Judaism).
+The Council was made up of representatives from synagogues, allowing them to speak on matters within the organisation that may affect them.

-LJY-Netzer is the youth movement of the denomination.
+LJY-Netzer was the youth movement of the denomination.
 A progressive Zionist youth movement, it is a branch of Netzer Olami.
 Founded in 1947 as FLPJYG (Federation of Liberal and Progressive Jewish Youth Groups), it was renamed in 2004.